-The Orbix Java Edition grid application is located in the demos/grid directory of your Orbix Java Edition installation.
-OrbixSSL includes a secure version of this example in the OrbixSSL demos/ssldemo directory.
+OrbixSSL includes a secure version of this example in the OrbixSSL demos/OrbixSSL/securegrid/java directory.
 This section describes the code changes introduced in this SSL-enabled version of the demonstration.

 Adding SSL to the Server

 As described in "Running the Application with SSL" on page 8, there are three steps required to add SSL security to the server program: